Atoms and Elements

 Neutrons have mass and no charge.

-The protons and neutrons are found in the center of the atom.
-It gets the name, "nucleus" (note that almost all the mass is there).
+The protons and neutrons are found in the nucleus (note that almost all the mass is there).

 Meanwhile electrons zip around the nucleus in wild orbits like satellites around a planet.